skyssolutions/lynxchan/src/be/Readme.md

 * `allowBoardCustomJs`(Boolean): if true, boards are allowed to have custom javascript.
 * `globalLatestPosts`(Number): amount of global latest posts to be displayed on the front-page.
 * `forceCaptcha`(Boolean): makes all boards use captcha.
+* `websocketData`(Boolean): when enabled, the web socket will send new posting data instead of just basic info.
 * `overboard`: uri of the overboard.
 * `overBoardThreadCount`(Number): amount of threads that should be shown at the overboard.
 Defaults to 50.
 * `bypassMaxPosts`(Number): how many uses a block bypass will have before expires.
 Defaults to 30.